nicolasgirado/nicolasgirado/README.md

 ## Hi there 👋

+- 🔭 I’m currently working at Miebach as a Supply Chain Projects Engineer.
+- 🌱 I’m currently pursuing a master's degree in data science at Universidad de Buenos Aires
+- 😄 Pronouns: He/Him

 <!--
 **nicolasgirado/nicolasgirado** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.